mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

 The Natural Allocation of Equity
 ------------------------------------

-Although we have a margin by line, we cannot compute return by line, or allocate frictional costs of capital, because we still lack an equity allocation, a problem we now address.
+Although we have a margin by unit, we cannot compute return by unit, or allocate frictional costs of capital, because we still lack an equity allocation, a problem we now address.

 .. container:: def

    **Definition.**
-   The **natural allocation of equity** to line :math:`i` is given by
+   The **natural allocation of equity** to unit :math:`i` is given by

    .. math::
        Q_i(a) = \frac{\beta_i(a)g(S(a)) -  \alpha_i(x)S(a)}{g(S(a))- S(a)} \times (1-g(S(a))). \label{eq:main-alloc}